8 Social Media Strategies for Restaurants

 - Wendy’s – Most people are familiar with Wendy’s success on social media.
 If you aren’t, check out their social media pages.
 They understand their audience and do a great job of engaging with them.

 - Sweetgreen – Sweet Green demonstrates their brand story and values in all of their Instagram posts.
 You’ll see that their Instagram page showcases their fresh, farm-to-table ingredients.

 - Shake Shack – Shake Shack has done an excellent job of connecting with millennials.
 In turn, they have gained a ton of user-generated content on Instagram.

 - KFC – When has KFC ever not had something bright up their sleeve?
 From their ’11’11 secret herbs and spices” stunt to the down-right hilarious images of the Colonel on their Instagram, you have to admit, KFC’s got it going on.

 Having a social media strategy for restaurants is a critical part of driving guest traffic.
 But there’s more to cracking the marketing code.
 Are you looking for some additional tips to add to your restaurant marketing strategy?
 Check out our 4 Best Restaurant Marketing Ideas article.

 Devyn Nance, QSR Automations Marketing Coordinator, hosted a webinar called How Social Media Pays Off In Your Restaurant in March of 2020.
 Watch the recording below!

 Subscribe to the blog for more interesting restaurant content!

 About the Author

-Emily Wimpsett is a Content & Social Media Specialist at QSR Automations.
-Emily was born and raised in Louisville but considers herself a die-hard University of Kentucky fan.
-For college, Emily attended Indiana University Southeast and obtained a degree in Communications with a track in Advertising.
-In her free time, Emily enjoys just about every water related activity but she is partial to kayaking and whitewater rafting.
+Emily Wimpsett was a Content & Social Media Specialist at QSR Automations.
+Born and raised in Louisville, she still considers herself a die-hard University of Kentucky fan.
+Emily attended Indiana University Southeast and obtained a degree in Communications with a track in Advertising.
+In her free time, she enjoys just about every water-related activity, but she is partial to kayaking and whitewater rafting.